 Aside from these features, the XP130 and XP120 are the same camera, and most of what I write below applies equally to both models.

-While not the smallest camera amongst its competitors, it’s still well within what you’d consider a compact camera and fits easily in a pocket.
-While it has colorful and somewhat splashy look to it, it still looks basically like a conventional compact camera.
+While not the smallest camera amongst its competitors, the XP130 is still well within what you’d consider a compact camera and fits easily in a pocket.
+While it has a colorful and somewhat splashy look to it, it still looks basically like a conventional compact camera.

 Locking Mechanism.
 An essential feature of waterproof cameras is that they have a reliable watertight locking mechanism.
 Most of these types of cameras (although not all) still require you to access the memory card, battery slots, and cable connections inside the camera.

-The XP130 (and XP120) have a single door on the side of the camera to access those things.
+The XP130 (and XP120, as well) has a single door on the side of the camera to access those things.
 The inside of the door is lined with a bright orange rubber seal.
-The lock itself is a type that both Nikon and FujiFilm also use, where you push in a central button and then rotate a dial to lock or unlock.
-It works well, and I prefer it over the two-lock latches that some other camera, like those from Olympus and Panasonic.
+The lock itself is a type that both Nikon and Fujifilm also use, where you push in a central button and then rotate a dial to lock or unlock.
+It works well, and I prefer it over the two-lock latches that some other cameras, like those from Olympus and Panasonic.